brentmcconnell/brentmcconnell.github.io/_posts/2020-03-17-aks-external-dns.md

 ---

 In a recent project I was asked to configure Kubernetes so that it could create and manage DNS records automatically.
-This automatic management comes through Ingress objects created in Kubernetes.
-Hostnames specified in ingress objects automatically create DNS records.
-This is exactly what the ExternalDNS project does.
-Unfortuately, even though there is a section for configuring it on Azure, it wasn't straightforward.
+This automatic management comes via Ingress objects created in Kubernetes.
+Hostnames specified in ingress objects automatically get DNS records created.
+This is exactly what the Kubernete's project ExternalDNS does.
+Unfortuately, even though there is a section for configuring it on Azure, it wasn't straightforward to get working.
 This post walks through getting it up and running and also demonstrates its usage in Azure Government.

 ## Problem